mokajima/feed-reader-testing/README.md

 # Feed Reader Testing

-In this project I wrote tests with Jasmine against a pre-existing application that reads RSS feeds.
+Wrote comprehensive unit tests, using the Jasmine testing framework, for an RSS Feed Reader application that uses Google's RSS API.

 ## Demo